sowrensen/zkconnect/readme.md

 ### Debugging

-The script keeps all transaction logs in a `transaction_log.txt` file within the directory with all the necessary information for debugging.
+The script keeps all necessary log information within the directory which may come handy for debugging.
+The log files can be split into several files for each day or can be written into one file.
+See the [Config File](#config-file) section for configuration.

 ### Known Issues